VELIFZ/mechanicshop-api/README.md

 ## Environment Variables

 The application uses environment variables for configuration.
-Copy the `env.example` file to `.env` and update the values:
+Create a `.env` file with the following variables:

 - `SECRET_KEY`: Used for token generation and security
 - `DEV_DATABASE_URI`: Database URI for development